MPolonis/radiator-builder/README.md

 - `/src/context` - React context
 - `/src/types` - TypeScript type definitions
 - `/src/api` - Function used to fetch data
+- `/src/providers` - Folder for providers such as `i18n` configuration file
+- `/src/locales` - Folder for translations
 - `jsonConverter` - Script used to transform a given data which are placed in `radiator_builder_data.txt`
 - `radiatior_builder_data.json` - Data used in the present App